syncfusion-content/xamarin.android-docs/xamarin-android/SfNumericUpDown/getting-started.md

 {% endhighlight %}

-You can create NumericUpDown control using code behind also.
-The following steps help to add NumericUpDown control using code behind.
+Also, you can create the `NumericUpDown` control using the code behind.
+The following steps help to add `NumericUpDown` control using the code behind.

 * Adding reference to NumericUpDown.